QUICK TRAIL FACTS

 This preserve might fly a bit under the radar, and the initial 0.4-mile trek on a woods road, across a power line, and through a sustainably harvested patch of woods does not quite hint at the true charm of the place.
 If you trudge through the first half-mile, and walk down a short, steep hill, you’ll begin approaching the Saco River and some scenic riverside benches.
 It is pretty and peaceful.

-The Saco Valley Land Trust has included some signs explaining its forest management plan for the parcel at the trailhead kiosk, and a nearby boulder has a plaque with some history of the family preserve.
+The Saco Valley Land Trust has included some signs explaining its forest management plan for the parcel at the trailhead kiosk, and a nearby boulder has a plaque with a short history about the family that owned the land.
 The trail is blazed, and there are a few homemade trail signs helping you from getting lost.

 The path begins on the wide track behind the gate, continuing 0.4 miles until it makes a sharp left turn.
 It cuts across the forest for about 0.25 miles, passing a side leg to a bench on a ledge, before heading down a steepish bank.
 At the bottom of the hill the trail diverges into two loops (Sean’s Trail and Dylan’s Way)—both equally nice, and both with benches by the river.